 Your application should already be using the

-a suitable zip tool, and then place the plugin library,
+using a suitable zip tool, and place the plugin library,

 Within the configuration, set the values of the following parameters:

 The hostname and port number, separated by a colon, of the MySQL Enterprise Service Manager that receives the Query Analyzer data.